 Do any of these ideas and projects specifically appeal to you?
 Or do you have skills, contacts or advice related to what we are doing?
 We would love to hear from you!

-Please contact us if you would like NORML’s free activist introduction pack – for budding activists, leaflets to distribute into appropriate local stores, doctor’s offices, etc – and keep them topped up, civil rights leaflets for local Court Support actions, to get involved with any of our current projects, or to be put in touch with other local groups.
+Please contact us if you would like NORML’s leaflets and campaign materials to distribute into appropriate local stores, doctor’s offices etc; civil rights leaflets for local Court Support actions; to get involved with any of our current projects; or to be put in touch with other local groups.